Student engagement: Comparisons by division

 Within the NCAA, colleges and universities are placed in one of three classifications: Division I, Division II and Division III.
 Research suggests that student athletes from each division differ in their behavior and levels of engagement.
 For instance, "for both men and women, students at Division III schools report higher levels of academic challenge..." and "interact with faculty more than students at Division I and Division II schools."
 Such findings have caused some to conclude that student athletes at "small residential liberal arts colleges (most of which are Division III schools)" are more engaged than student athletes in Division I and Division II institutions.
 Variations in the levels of student-athlete engagement among institutions from different divisions may be explained by stated philosophies of each division.
 Institutions that compete at the Division III level "offer athletics because of its inherent educational value" and view athletics as an extension of the school's "educational mission."
 Member institutions of Division II broaden the focus of Division III members and place an equal amount of emphasis on academic, athletic and social success.
 According to the NCAA Division II Philosophy Statement, "the Division II approach provides growth opportunities through academic achievement, learning in high-level athletics competition and development of positive societal attitudes in service to community."
 The stated philosophy of Division I institutions places less emphasis on the personal, social and intellectual growth of their student-athletes and states that its "ultimate goal is for student-athletes to graduate" because "a college degree gives student-athletes more options in life."

 Increasing student engagement

 Several methods have been demonstrated to promote higher levels of student engagement.
 Instructors can enhance student engagement by encouraging students to become more active participants in their education through setting and achieving goals and by providing collaborative opportunities for educational research, planning, teaching, evaluation, and decision-making.
 Providing teachers with training on how to promote student autonomy was beneficial in enhancing student engagement by providing students with a more autonomous environment, rather than a controlling environment.
 Another method of promoting student engagement is through the use of learning communities, a technique that has a group of students taking the same classes together.
 By being part of a group taking the same classes, students show an increase in academic performance and collaborative skills.
 Increasing student engagement is especially important at the university level in increasing student persistence.
 It may also increase students' mastery of challenging material.

+In Irish higher education, the National Student Engagement Programme (NStEP) was launched in 2016 by the Higher Education Authority, Quality and Qualifications Ireland and Aontas na Mac Léinn in Éirinn to strengthen student engagement in decision-making.
+The programme promotes staff–student partnership through training, institutional capacity-building and practice-based projects.